OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

 ### Configurable Cache-Control for Secured Files

 The `Cache-Control` header for secured files is set to `no-store` by default, preventing their caching.
+This can be changed with the `MaxSecureFilesBrowserCacheDays` configuration, [see above](#configuration).

 ## Videos